Sorted header abstract pattern

 With kids, you can set up KiwiSaver way earlier, without present needs pulling at them.
 When they eventually start earning and contributing, their account is waiting ready to go.

-So there can be many benefits to having kids in KiwiSaver early.
+There can be many benefits to having kids in KiwiSaver early.
 They can think about their futures or imagine where they might want to live someday.
-They can learn about investing, and how money is not just for spending – it’s for growing.
+They can learn about investing, and how money isnt just for spending – it’s for growing.

 But like all investing, it needs to be driven by your goals for that money and the timeframe you’re investing for.
-KiwiSaver is typically restricted to retirement savings or a first home, so using it to save for education, for instance, will not work.
+KiwiSaver is typically restricted to retirement savings or a first home, so using it to save for education, for instance, won’t work.

 So what’s the goal for that money?
 And how soon will they need it back?

 If you do set up the kids with a KiwiSaver account, one thing they’ll need is an IRD number.
-Here’s how.
+Here’s how to apply.

-By joining them early, you prevent them facing that short-term dilemma when they start working of whether to sign up, or just keep their contributions for more immediate things.
+By signing them up early, you prevent them facing the short-term dilemma when they start working of whether to join or just keep their contributions for more immediate things.

 Much like that marshmallow test.